due Sunday, Mar 3 by midnight in your cs630/hw2 directory.

 3. Null foreign keys.
 Note that createdb.sql's dept table has a nullable managerid.
 Show that because of this, you can insert a row with a null managerid and have a department without a real manager, even though we have a foreign key constraint on managerid.
 Put your insert statement into insertnull.sql, and show that file and results on Oracle and (optionally) mysql (of select * from dept) in problem3.txt for Oracle and/or problem3_mysql.txt for mysql in your hw2 directory.
 In practice, we prefer not null foreign key columns to avoid this behavior.
 Sometimes a null FK is appropriate, in the case that the referenced information is optional or not available yet when this row is inserted.
 For example, the nullable column fid in table class is explained by needing to plan courses ahead of time, when the teacher is not yet assigned.

-SQL Exercises: Execute on Oracle.
-Optionally, also execute them on mysql and put results in problem4_mysql.txt, for example.
+SQL Exercises: Execute on Oracle, and optionally on mysql.
 In problem 4, the lack of INTERSECT and EXCEPT make some queries impossible in mysql without a subquery.

 4. SQL without